kalex1994/SubtitleRenamerService/README.md

 2. Build the project in Release mode.
 3. Open the Visual Studio Developer Command Prompt, and navigate to the folder containing the executable from the previous step.
 4. Run the following: installutil SubtitleRenamerService.exe
 5. Now open services.msc, locate the service and start it.
-After that it should run automatically after a system restart.